 Duke of the Navy (January 23, 1942)

-Released on January 23, 1942: Two Navy boys get caught up in a phony pirate treasure hunt and discover a real chest of long forgotten pirate treasure.
+Released on January 23, 1942: (running time 63 minutes) Two Navy boys get caught up in a phony pirate treasure hunt and discover a real chest of long forgotten pirate treasure.

 Directed by William Beaudine

 Written by Gerald Drayson Adams, William Beaudine and John T. Coyle.

 The Actors: Ralph Byrd (Breezy Duke), Veda Ann Borg (Maureen), Stubby Kruger ('Cookie' Dan Cook), Herbert Corthell ('General' Courtney, swindler), Margaret Armstrong (Mrs. John T. Duke), Val Stanton (Sniffy / Higgins the General's gentleman's gentleman), Paul Bryar (Bunco Bisbee), Sammy Cohen (Murphy), Red Knight (Tex), Lester Towne (Peewee), William Beaudine Jr. (Bingo), Zack Williams (Congo)